Native American language

 and less time to play, just like early colonial children.
 But they did have dolls, ball games, and toys such as miniature bows

-What were men and women's roles in the Wappinger tribe?
+What were men and women's roles in a Wappinger village?

 Wappinger men were hunters and sometimes went to war to protect their families.
 Wappinger women were farmers and also did most of the child care and cooking.